 - Dashboard knee injuries - One of the most serious knee injuries results from when an occupant’s knee smashes into the dashboard of the car.
 This mostly hurts those who ride as passengers in the front seat.
 A dashboard knee injury commonly results from a rear end accident where a strong force pushes the car (and passengers) forward.
 In many cases, these injuries involve serious bruises or even broken kneecaps.

 - Dislocation - A knee dislocation can prove incredibly painful and lead to other long-term issues.
 Some people will attempt to put their own knees back in place, and by doing so, cause additional injuries.

-- ACL tears – ACL tears are one of the most serious knee injuries a person can sustain.
+- ACL tears - ACL tears are one of the most serious knee injuries a person can sustain.
 They often require surgeries to correct.
 An ACL tear is usually caused by impact to or hyperextension of the knee.
 Those who sustain an ACL injury might hear a loud POP, then notice their knees quickly swell up after the impact.
-The can take as long as nine months.
+The recovery time after ACL surgery can take as long as nine months.

 - Meniscus tear - Depending on the severity and depth of the injury, a tear to the meniscus might heal on its own.
 In severe cases, however, this injury requires surgical repair.
 Some people don’t realize they have a torn meniscus until days after the accident, when symptoms (like swelling, stiffness, and pain) start to manifest.